Investing Investing Basics

 Investing apps allow you to invest in individual stocks and ETFs.
 Some apps, such as Public and Robinhood, allow you to buy fractional shares, which represent a portion of a stock.
 This gives you access to expensive stocks without buying the whole stock.

 Popular U.S. stocks like Apple (AAPL), Tesla (TSLA), and Google (GOOG) can also be purchased using the best investment apps.
-When combined with a dollar-cost averaging strategy where you contribute to your investment in fixed time intervals, you can build up to a full share (or more).
+When combined with the dollar-cost averaging strategy where you contribute to your investment in fixed time intervals, you can build up to a full share (or more).

 Some investment apps, such as Robinhood, have zero commission fees and require a $0 minimum balance.
 You can use the Robinhood app to invest small amounts of money and learn the ins and outs of active trading.